AndreCica/job_poker/README.md

   - Others: https://adoptium.net

 ## Build & Run
-To run you go into the project directory:
+To build and run the app, go into the project directory:

 /path/to/your/project/directory/